 ESL107 Elective Levels offers ESL students who have successfully completed ESL106 and obtained their certificates the opportunity to further tailor their language learning experience through the selection of four additional electives.
-Those electives are ESL107A: ESL Review, Business English (107B), Introduction to US Culture and Society (107C), and TOEFL iBT Preparation (107D).
+Those electives are ESL107A: ESL Review, Business English (107B), and TOEFL iBT Preparation (107D).